Your questions answered:

 5. How can we maintain the Ras Taferi community’s interest?

 That must be for the Rastafari community to decide.
-For our part we propose to continue to welcome the monthly sabbath and other celebrations.
+The CIC's policy is to continue to welcome the monthly sabbath and other celebrations.
+We request that these are booked well in advance and conform to certain basic house rules so neither the lease not Fairfield House's reputation are compromised.

 6. Who has overall responsibility for the running of the house?